 The common law mirror image rule tells us that to form a contract the terms of the acceptance should match the terms of the offer.
 This rule intuitively makes sense: if A offers to sell B a blue car for $1,000 and B says he accepts the offer for one red bicycle for $250 the parties did not reach an agreement.
 B isn’t “accepting” the offer, he is completely changing the offer.

 But the drafters of the Uniform Commercial Code (UCC) were concerned that when two business people enter into a transaction sometimes the offers and acceptances don’t match up 100% but a court should not allow either party to walk away from the deal – – the UCC favors forming a contract.
+Also, the UCC was concerned with circumstances where parties form a contract by conduct, and the party who sent the last form was always able to dictate the terms of the contract.

 UCC 2-207 provides: